What is 4-H?

 What are 4-H camps?

-4-H camps provide youth with guided outdoor learning opportunities.
+4-H camps are guided outdoor learning opportunities.
 Camp experiences include water recreation, arts & crafts, archery, team competitions, campfires and more.

 Campers build critical life skills like confidence, independence and resiliency.
 We encourage you to sign up with friends and be open to building new relationships too.